LevyMarfim/Wycliffe_Holy_Bible/README.md

 ## What's new in version 0.4
 * Organized entries in tables from Etymology.lua
-* New functions in lua set bold and italic shapes
+* New functions in lua to set bold and italic shapes

 ## To do list
 * Fix issue with font size when calling a function from .lua file